To get started quickly using Apache Kafka, you need to deploy a Kafka instance and be able to connect and run a sample Kafka application.

 - For the sample application, you must also have installed: Git, Gradle, and Java 8 or higher.

-For this tutorial, for our Kafka instance, we use the Event Streams on IBM Cloud, which has a Lite plan that lets you get started quickly.
+For this tutorial, for our Kafka instance, we use the Event Streams on IBM Cloud.

 To deploy a Kafka instance and connect and use a Kafka app, you’ll need to complete these steps: